linhdtp/DAP304x_asm1_linhdtpFX30304-funix.edu.vn/README.md

 # Exam Grading System

-This Python project is designed to grade exams for 8 different classes.
+This Python project is designed to grade exams for 8 classes.

 ## Usage